djouallah/aemo_fabric/README.md

 7- run notebook 4 to have the data updated every 5 minutes ( add a schedule to keep it updated )

+## Lessons learnt

+-	Use data pipeline to schedule job, to control concurrency and timeout.

+-	Develop using starter pool, but for production use a single node to reduce capacity usage.